flhofer/dell_TB16_firmware/README.md

 ### 8. Thunderbolt 3 (USB Type-C)
 Limited (intended) Thunderbolt is available for, e.g., [Daisy-Chaining ThunderBolt](https://media.owcnow.com/image/upload/v1663360253/thunderbolt-daisy-chain-inforgraphic.pdf), Daisy-Chaining DP via tunneling to multiple USB-C monitors or USB 3.1 SuperSpeed devices.
 In certain configurations, monitors may support 5120 x 2880 @ 60 Hz on a single display.
 Tested DP with a USB-enabled QHD display.
 Thunderbolt DP functionality not tested.

 You can create an IP-over-Thunderbolt tunnel, enabling multiple Gbit/s transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
 To do so, however, you need a certified Thunderbolt cable.
-If longer than 0.5/1 m (3ft), it has to be active (powered circuitry in the connector) and can thus become relatively expensive, e.g., 100 EUR for 1.8m (6ft).
+If it's longer than 0.5/1 m (3ft), it must be active (with powered circuitry in the connector) and can be relatively expensive, e.g., 100 EUR for 1.8m (6ft).

 Guess what?
 This neat-looking connector also supports USB-PD!
 If connected to a capable device, it can deliver up to 19.5V at 3A (~60W), in addition to the power already delivered to the main Dock connection.
-I'm charging a Mac and a Dell laptop simultaneously right now.
-I also tested the `DRD` capability, i.e., data exchange over directly connected USB-C devices, and unfortunately, it doesn't work. **TBD**: Maybe using a Thunderbolt cable, one can charge and transfer data simultaneously.
+I'm charging a Mac and a Dell laptop simultaneously.
+I also tested the `DRD` capability (i.e., data exchange over directly connected USB-C devices), and unfortunately, it doesn't work. **TBD**: Maybe using a Thunderbolt cable lets you charge and transfer data simultaneously.

 ### 9. 7.4 mm DC-in power
 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
 The power supply limits the power available to the laptop.
-Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell's proprietary USB-PD protocols.
+Unless you have a specific Dell Model, you shouldn't need the 240W power supply, since Dell's proprietary USB-PD protocols are the only way to waive the 100W limit.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
 The Dock identifies the connected power supply through a [one-wire](https://hclxing.wordpress.com/2014/02/06/hacking-the-dell-laptop-power-adapter/) protocol.
-A higher-power PSU may, however, be useful if you use the rear USB-C port to charge a second device.
+A higher-power PSU may help if you use the rear USB-C port to charge a second device.

 ### 10. 3.5 mm Speaker-out
 It works well but may be too sensitive to RF interference, such as from mobile phones (due to missing shielding).
 On Macs, you need to edit the advanced MIDI/Audio device config to add the second (either front or back) stream to the outputs in the quick bar at the top right.
 See [below](#line-out-on-mac) for some quick instructions.

 ### 11. Dell Docking Station connector
 Dell has a proprietary connection to the USB Type-C port on the PC.
 The light does not turn on on MacBooks, but it still works and charges.
 Some users say the TB16 will deliver only up to 60W (20V @3A) for non-Dell systems.
 Unfortunately, this seems true and applies to new Dell systems as well.
-The Dock negotiates over USB-PD the quantity it can deliver to the desktop, and when attached, it only reports a programmable power supply (PPS) with a maximum current of 3A and a voltage range of 5 to 19.5V (the Dock's power supply voltage).
+The Dock negotiates over USB-PD how much power it can deliver to the desktop, and when attached, it reports only a programmable power supply (PPS) with a maximum current of 3A and a voltage range of 5 to 19.5V (the Dock's power supply voltage).

 (These examples use the Linux package `lmsensors` and the command `sensors`)
 ```